nicehash/sgminer-gm/roadmap.md

-This project is being *actively* developed by Wolf and OhGodAGirl on behalf of Genesis Mining.
+This project is being *actively* developed by Genesis Mining.
 Here's our projected timeline - this is not set in stone, and will be updated to keep the community updated.

 ### November, 2016